needle-mirror/com.unity.purchasing.udp/Documentation~/bulk-iap-import.md

 You can still, however, use Bulk IAP Import to assign descriptions in more languages and prices in more currencies to your existing IAP products.
 To ensure a successful operation, make sure that for each IAP product the ProductID and Product Type you define in the CSV file match exactly the values defined in your Editor’s IAP Catalog.

 ## Download the CSV Template

+UDP provides a CSV template you can use for bulk import of IAP products.
+The template is in the regular UDP format for CSV files.

 1. Select **EDIT INFO** on the **Game Information** page.<br/>
   ![](Images/10-BulkImport_01.png)